Medically reviewed by Angela Sheddan, FNP

 The magical, simple erectile dysfunction cure has probably been the true topic of many a bold mission to uncharted territories over the years.
 If the internet is any indication (and it is), guys will waste any amount of time, money and common sense in the pursuit of something to make their penis perform like it’s in a Vegas show.

-We have a feeling you’re here hoping for exactly that kind of solution to the problem.
+We have a feeling you’re here hoping for precisely that kind of solution to the sexual function problem.
 You’re not alone in the search.

 What’s behind the simple ED trick quest?
 Well, there are a few things, most likely: convenience, avoidance and shame.
 Wouldn’t it solve all the problems if you never had to consult a healthcare provider, fill a prescription or talk to your partner about these kinds of problems?